cmatth25/722_Group/TreeBuilding.md

 {}
 ```

-If you want to dig into choosing optimal kmer length, some other kSNP functionality or a kSNP tree built from these samples' whole genomes, check out the Appendix.
+There's a link to a kSNP tree built from these samples' whole genomes to try and get a better idea about some of the very closely related species in the Appendix.

+For well characterized species, SNP databases are available

 #### Maximum liklihood tree with bootstrapping